 You can calculate the conversion rate by dividing the number of conversions during a given period by the total number of interactions with your website/ads.
 And to get your conversion rate in percent, multiply the result by 100.

-Let’s say you have a website with 1,000 visitors per month, and only 5 people purchase your product monthly.
+📊 Let’s say you have a website with 1,000 visitors per month, and only 5 people purchase your product monthly.
 Your conversion rate would be 0.5% which is considered low.
-When tracking customer success metrics, you should aim for between 2.7% and 4.40% conversion rate.
+When tracking customer success metrics, you should aim for a conversion rate between 2.7% and 4.4%.

 Increasing the proportion of repeated and loyal customers by only 5% boosts profits by 25-95%.
 Therefore, keeping an eye on your repeat purchase rate is crucial.